usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 		/opt/UShareSoft/uforge/cron/update_repos_pkgs.sh

-	.. note: This procedure may take a long time.
+	.. note:: This procedure may take a long time.

 	9. To verify if the procedure is terminated, run the following command: